junezeng2017/hello-world/README.md

 # hello-world
-baby steps of my coding
+my baby steps of coding
+I don't know what to say and this is just the beginning.